raspberrypilearning/teachers-guide/remote.md

 ![](images/tightvncserver1.png)

-- When the vnc server starts it will tell you which desktop you can use.
+- When the VNC server starts it will tell you which desktop you can use.
 Normally this will be `:1` but maybe a different number

 ![](images/tightvncserver2.png)

 - Now you can use another computer to control the Raspberry Pi.
 Depending on the OS of the client machine, there are a variety of apps you can use.

 - You might find it useful to have the tightvncserver start every time the Raspberry Pi boots.
 To do this, you'll need to be `root` so open a terminal and type: